 Phone: +44 (0) 20 7404 7000 |

-Mediation is a voluntary process which can take place any time before or during court proceedings.
-It is confidential and ‘without prejudice’, so that whatever is said during the mediation process cannot be quoted or used in court proceedings save in exceptional circumstances.
-It can be stopped at any point by either of the parties.
+Mediation is a form of Alternative Dispute Resolution.
+It is a voluntary process which can take place at any time before, or during court proceedings.
+It is confidential and ‘without prejudice’, so that whatever is said during the process of mediation cannot be quoted or used in court proceedings save in exceptional circumstances.
+It can be stopped at any point by either of the parties who participate in mediation.

-Mediation has a real advantage over litigation as difficulties in communication between the parties are frequently ameliorated and creative and practical solutions can be found during the mediation process.
-Many times parties can agree in mediation issues and terms which litigation simply would not provide.
-The process can provide a much more effective outcome for all parties who have actively contributed to the end result.
+The mediation procedure offers real advantage over litigation, as difficulties in communication between the parties are frequently ameliorated and creative, practical solutions can be found during the mediation session.
+Because it is less formal, parties who attend mediation often reach agreement on terms that litigation could not cater for.
+Our mediation service can provide a much more effective outcome, for the parties who have actively contributed to the end result.

-Just as courts in England and Wales are actively promoting mediation and in some instances oblige the parties to consider mediation before embarking on litigation, Thomas More Chambers also encourages this alternative mode of dispute resolution which can provide quicker, more cost effective and more certain outcomes.
+The courts in England and Wales now actively promote mediation, and in some instances oblige the parties to consider mediation before embarking on litigation.
+At Thomas More Chambers, our experienced mediators also encourages this method of dispute resolution because disputes are more swiftly resolved, less expensive, and with more certain outcomes.

 In-person meetings remain the preferred option since they enable claimants and defendants to meet face to face, sometimes for the first time ever, which often plays a key role in paving the way for innovative solutions.